-The national data opt-out replaces the previous 'Type 2' opt-out, which required NHS Digital not to use a patient's confidential patient information for purposes beyond their individual care, for Planning or Research.
+The national data opt-out replaces the previous 'type 2' opt-out, which required NHS Digital not to use a patient's confidential patient information for purposes beyond their individual care.
 Any patient that had a type 2 opt-out recorded on or before 11 October 2018 has had it automatically converted to a national data opt-out.
 Those aged 13 or over were sent a letter giving them more information and a leaflet explaining the national data opt-out.
 For more information go to National data opt out programme